Northern Vermont University: One university, two unique campuses in Lyndon and Johnson, Vermont.

 - Complete and submit an application for admission.

 - Submit all required academic credentials.
 These include high school/college transcripts in the original languages as well as a certified English translation.

 - Take and submit your scores from an approved test to demonstrate proficiency in the English language.

-- Complete and submit financial documentation and the International Student Financial Statement form.
+- Complete and submit financial documentation.

 - Submit one letter of recommendation.